qpdf/qpdf/manual/cli.rst

         --oi-min-area
         --keep-inline-images

-      The --verbose flag is useful with this option.

    This flag causes qpdf to recompress all images that are not compressed with DCT (JPEG) using DCT compression as long as doing so decreases the size in bytes of the image data and the image does